vuex-orm/vuex-orm-next/docs/guide/repository/inserting-data.md

 ## Creating a model instance

-Sometimes, you may want to create a new model instance without actually storing the model to the store.
-In such a case, you may use `make` method to create a fresh model instance.
+Sometimes, you may want to create a new model instance without actually persisting the model data to the store.
+You may use the `make` method to create a fresh model instance in such a case.

 ```js
 const user = store.$repo(User).make()